T20X/notes/C++Expressions.md

  in case of a void * the compiler can't make any assumptions what void * + 5 should mean.
 So before you use a void * it kind of forces you to specify how you want to use it.

-You can only perform pointer arithmetics on pointers into an array.
+***You can only perform pointer arithmetics on pointers into an array***.
 And if you have a pointer into an array, you know the type of the array, and can use the equivalent pointer typ

 void is an incomplete type, and you can't do arithmetic on pointers to incomplete types.
 The compiler fundamentally needs to know the size of the objects involved when doing pointer arithmetic, but sizeof cannot be used on incomplete types.
 Some compilers treat void pointer arithmetic the same as char pointer arithmetic — i.e. they pretend that sizeof (void) == 1 — but only as an extension to the standard C language